What HR Can Do To Build Gen Z-approved DEI Strategic Plans

 Additional resources for HR leaders include:

-• Download the FREE E-book: The CHRO’s Guide to Advancing Workplace DEIBA Human Resource Leader’s Guide to Advancing Diversity, Equity, Inclusion & Belonging in the Workplace.
+• Download the FREE E-book: Successful Leaders DEIB Handbook: A Leader’s Guide to Advancing Diversity, Equity, Inclusion & Belonging in the Workplace.
 DOWNLOAD HERE

 • Join the Inclusive Leaders Group community for regular updates and DEI best practices tips.
 SIGN UP HERE

-Inclusive Leaders Group, LLC: A Strategic Consulting Firm Specializing in Diversity, Equity, Inclusion (DEI) as a Business Strategy.
+Inclusive Leaders Group, LLC: A Strategic Consulting Firm Specializing in Diversity, Equity, Inclusion and Belonging (DEIB) as a Business Strategy.

 At Inclusive Leaders Group, we help leaders create safe, inclusive spaces that elevate employee engagement and performance to improve the business results and the communities they serve.
 Our clients rank among the top five markets with 98% action plan completion using our proven process to enhance and sustain results.

 ILG is a Certified Woman-Owned & Minority-Owned Business.
-Don’t go it alone with your DEI strategy.
+Don’t go it alone with your DEIB strategy.
 Go with the experts.
 VISIT US

 As CEO and Principal Consultant of Inclusive Leaders Group, LLC, Charlotte Hughes MS, CDP, SHRBP, CPLP brings a diverse background as an accomplished Workforce and Organizational Development and Diversity & Inclusion global thought leader and practitioner for several major Fortune 100 companies and one of the largest health systems in the U.S. Charlotte delivers more than 60 speeches and facilitates roughly the same number of training workshops each year.